sdkbox-doc/en/src/review/readme.md

 This is a plugin that will help remind your users to rate and review your app on the App Store.

 ##Integration
 Open a terminal and use the following command to install the SDKBOX Ratings & Reviews plugin.
-Make sure you setup SDKBOX installer correctly.
+Make sure you setup the SDKBOX installer correctly.
 ```bash
 $ sdkbox import review
 ```